luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 2. **BIOS**: Customize your VM/BM edge device to use UEFI boot instead of legacy BIOS (otherwise the edge device won't boot after the deployment).
 If you are using VMs with `libvirt` with `Virtual Manager` this can be done by selecting `Customize configuration before install` check box in the last step while creating the VM, then in `Overview` you have to change the `Firmware` setting to `UEFI` (this setting cannot be changed once the VM has been created).

 3. **Boot order**: Use the ISO downloaded from the Image Builder to install the system (you can get the URL where it is published in the last Ansible debug message from the previous step).
-Just be sure that the system is starting from the ISO, everything is automatic.
+Just be sure that the system starts from the ISO, everything is automatic.

-4. Wait until the system prompt.
+4. Wait until the system prompts.

 ### ~ ~ ~ ~ Test and troubleshoot your demo ~ ~ ~ ~